johnhungerford/generic-schema/README.md

 ### Automatic derivation

-Schemas can be derived, or derived and then built
+Schemas can be derived, as can schema builders so that you can edit the derived schema:

 ```scala
 import org.hungerford.generic.schema.Default.dsl.*